omniosorg/omni/README.md

 ```

-The process for building is the same as in the global zone.
+The process for then building illumos-omnios and OmniOS itself is then the
+same as in the global zone.